Netflix’s Latest Offering, ‘Kingdom,’ Is A Korean Medieval Zombie Series

 “Kingdom captured our imaginations from the moment we read the script with its visual feast of historical drama blended with supernatural fantasy,” said Netflix’s vice president of international originals, Eric Barmack.
 “We are incredibly honored by this rare opportunity of pairing two premier creative minds in Korea – film director Kim Seong-hun and television writer Kim Eun-hee.”

 As Variety explains, Kingdom is the second South Korean series for Netflix.
-The first original content series from Korea is Love Alarm, which isproduced by Jaemoon Lee (also of Signal fame).
+The first original content series from Korea is Love Alarm, which is produced by Jaemoon Lee (also of Signal fame).
 Love Alarm is based on a popular Korean webtoon series and is about “an unknown developer releasing an app that will tell the user if someone within 10 meters has romantic feelings for them.”
 This, naturally, leads to a greatly disrupted society.
 Love Alarm is a 12-part series and will premiere on Netflix in 2018.

 As yet, no promotional images have been released by Netflix for Kingdom.